Healthdirect Free Australian health advice you can count on.

 Dementia

-Watch the video below and learn how you can start a conversation with someone who’s showing signs of memory loss.
+Watch the video below and learn how you might chat to someone who's showing signs of memory loss.

 Read the related video transcript